-Top management teams are appointed by the chief executive officer (CEO) and, ideally, reflect the skills and areas that the CEO considers vital for the company.
 There are no formal rules about top management team design or structure.
-The top team often includes representatives from functional areas, such as finance, human resources, and marketing, or key geographic areas, such as Europe, Asia, and North America.
-Depending on the company, other areas may be represented, such as legal counsel or the company's chief technologist.
+The top management team often includes representatives from functional areas, such as finance, human resources, and marketing or key geographic areas, such as Europe, Asia, and North America.
+Depending on the company, other areas may be represented such as legal counsel or the company's chief technologist.
 Typical top management team member titles include chief operating officer (COO), chief financial officer (CFO), chief marketing officer (CMO), or chief technology officer (CTO).
-Because CEOs spend an increasing amount of time outside their companies (e.g., with suppliers, customers, and regulators), the role of the COO has taken on a much higher level of internal operating responsibilities.
+Because CEOs spend an increasing amount of time outside their companies (i.e., with suppliers, customers, regulators, and so on), the role of the COO has taken on a much higher level of internal operating responsibilities.
 In most American companies, the CEO also serves as chairman of the board and can have the additional title of president.
-Companies have top teams to help set the company's vision and strategic direction.
+Companies have top management teams to help set the company's vision and strategic direction, key tasks within the planning P-O-L-C function.
 Top teams make decisions on new markets, expansions, acquisitions, or divestitures.
-The top team is also important for its symbolic role: How the top team behaves dictates the organization's culture and priorities by allocating resources and by modeling behaviors that will likely be emulated lower down in the organization.
-Importantly, the top team is most effective when team composition is diverse-functionally and demographically-and when it can truly operate as a team, not just as a group of individual executives.
+The top team is also important for its symbolic role; how the top team behaves dictates the organization's culture and priorities by allocating resources and by modeling behaviors that will likely be emulated lower down in the organization.
+Importantly, the top team is most effective when team composition is functionally and demographically diverse and when it can truly operate as a team, not just as group of individual executives.
 Carpenter, M. A., Geletkanycz, M. A., & Sanders, W. G. (2004).
 The upper echelons revisited: The antecedents, elements, and consequences of TMT composition.
 Journal of Management, 30, 749-778.